How can you cut in half the cost of your rail trip to London?

 Tickets to Stratford are much cheaper than those to Liverpool Street.
 From Manningtree a ticket to Stratford is £25.30 rather than £30.10.

-Is a travelcard always the best option?
-If you're planning to do a number of journeys to several different zones on the Tube, Overground or bus then it may be the simplest.
+And is a travelcard always the best option?
+If you’re planning to do a number of journeys to several different zones on the Tube, Overground or bus then it may be the simplest.

 If not, the best option is may be to use your contactless credit or debit card – that can usually work out cheaper.
 Our (57 minute) trip from Stratford to Kew will be £1.50 per person each way, a grand total of £6 between us – much cheaper than us having a travelcard.

 So from Ipswich to Kew it’s costing two people £9 from Ipswich to Manningtree, £33.40 from Manningtree to Stratford, and £6 from Stratford to Kew.
 A grand total of £48.40.
 That’s less than half the £98 cost of two travelcards from Ipswich.